antchfx/xpath/README.md

-gxpath
+xpath
 ====
-gxpath is XPath package for golang, support most of XPath features(syntax).
+xpath is XPath package for golang, support most of XPath features(syntax).

 xquery
 ===